The 8-Step social media workflow broken down

 [Tweet “Looking to improve your social media workflow?
 Here are 8 simple steps”]

-7. Analyze the Results: 3.5 hours per week
+7. Analyze the results: 3.5 hours per week

 No social media marketing strategy is complete without analytics.
 In fact, 76% of marketers reported that being data-centric is key to success.
 Every week your team should spend at least 3.5 hours reviewing your social analytics to discover what drove the top results.
 You should be seeing where your audience was most active, what content generated the most leads, and which trends your business should participate in.

-8. Allow for Contingency: 2 hours per week
+8. Allow for contingency: 2 hours per week

 Life happens.
 An effective Social Media Manager is someone who is prepared to deal with contingencies.
 There’s no accounting for when the unexpected happens.
 Your team should spare at least two hours a week in case you need to post unscheduled content, solve problems or conduct extra research.